andrelcunha/ottermq/README.md

 ```sh
 make docs
 ```
 This will update the Swagger spec and refresh the documentation served at `/docs`.
-This will update the Swagger spec and refresh the documentation served at `/docs`.

 ## ⚖️ License